 This small museum closed down in July 2018 for renovation works.
 Finally, it will reopen in October 2020, so we cannot wait to visit it for a better museum experience.

-The Paris Sewer Museum details along 500m of their tunnels the history of the sewer system in Paris, from the Roman times to the current network which dates from the 19th century.
+The Paris Sewer Museum details along 500m of their tunnels the history of the sewer system in Paris, from Roman times to the current network which dates from the 19th century.
 To do so, there are educational boards, interactive screens, some models, and old machines and you can also walk along some of the spooky tunnels running below the streets of Paris.

 In the Paris Sewer Museum, you are also going to learn some interesting anecdotes, like when the workers found a crocodile or the chapters of Victor Hugo’s novel Les Misérables that take place in these tunnels.

-Contributed by Pauline from BeeLovedCity
+Pauline from BeeLovedCity